Dover Township, Fulton County, Ohio: Hydrology

 Old Bean Creek, a tributary of Bean Creek, flows through the northwest corner of the township; a small portion of the township lies in its floodplain.

 There are no major bodies of water in the township; however, there is a wide variety of small ponds that dot the area.

 The northwestern portion of the township is drained by several small creeks that empty into Old Bean Creek, a tributary that empties into Bean Creek, also known as the Tiffin River.
 The southwestern part is drained by Brush Creek, which also empties into the Bean Creek/Tiffin River.
 The eastern portion of the township is drained by branches of Bad Creek.
 A small part of southern Dover Township south of Ottokee is drained by Turkeyfoot Creek.
 All of the water in Dover Township makes its way to the Maumee River which flows to Lake Erie.

 Name and history

 Statewide, other Dover Townships within Ohio are located in Athens, Tuscarawas, and Union counties.
-Dover is a name often used in the New World, taken from the Old World location of Dover, England, a port in Kent, England, famous for its White Cliffs.
+Dover is a name often used in the New World, taken from the Old World location of Dover, England, a port in Kent, England.

-First recorded in its Latinised form of Portus Dubris, the name derives from the Brythonic word for waters (dwfr in Middle Welsh).
-The same element is present in the towns French (Douvres) and Modern Welsh (Dofr) forms.